-Free riding and traveling deep in the Andes of Patagonia is like no other experience.
-Aside from great resort and backcountry touring terrain, Patagonia offers terrific exposure to the local culture and lifestyle of these unique mountain communities.
+Skiing and traveling deep in the Andes of Patagonia, Argentina is like no other experience.
+Aside from great skiing, Patagonia offers terrific exposure to the local culture and lifestyle of these unique mountain communities.

-The Argentina Snow Adventure tour quickly takes you from your daily grind into a world of powder chasing with your certified guides via the ski resorts situated on beautiful, glacier cut lakes, surrounded by national parks and mystical snow peaks.
-This is sure to be our top selling adventure for 2017.
+The Argentina Snow Adventure tour quickly takes you from your daily grind into a world of fun out of bounds and off-piste skiing at ski resorts situated on beautiful, glacier cut lakes, surrounded by national parks and mystical snow peaks.

 - 8 day-guided out of bounds and backcountry snow tour in Patagonia, Argentina